davidjspooner/repoxy/requirements/ui/20_ui_overview.md

 Repoxy is a web UI for **browsing repository data cached by the backend** (e.g. Docker registries, Terraform/OpenTofu providers and modules, PyPI indexes, Debian APT repositories).

+The webapp used react / nod and matrial UI

 For the **MVP**, the UI is **read-only navigation**:

 - No creation, deletion, or modification of repositories or files.